liyan2015/AdaptiveBatchHE/README.md

 `federated_experiment_main.py` is the main function.

-The code needs a reasonably set hyperparameter K to properly run.
+The code needs a proper hyperparameter K to run correctly, of which reason has been explained with detail in the paper.
 The default K value is 4.
 For specific settings, please refer to the comments in the code.

 The details of the three components are shown in the paper.